 If you’re drawing a plan, it may also be a good idea to invest in decent home design software to help you to create the plan.
 It’ll certainly be easier than trying to do it by hand!

-The next thing that you need to do is get the equipment that you need to use for your remodelling project.
+The next thing you need to do is gather all the necessary equipment.
 Naturally, each project will have different requirements in this respect, but here are a couple of the key things that you may need for a job well done:

 Safety first!
 Remodelling your house can get pretty dangerous if you’re not careful, so it’s important to ensure that you have the right safety gear to protect you in case anything happens.